Agent Learning via Early Experience: Experiments

-\subsection{Out-Of-Domain Generalization}
+\subsection{Out-of-Domain Generalization}

-To evaluate the robustness of trained policies beyond in-domain performance, we explore early experience in environments with out-of-domain (OOD) splits, using the same checkpoints evaluated in Section~\ref{subsec:effectiveness}.
+To evaluate the robustness of trained policies beyond in-domain performance, we evaluate early experience on environments with out-of-domain (OOD) splits, using the same checkpoints evaluated in \S~\ref{subsec:effectiveness}.
 To set up, for \texttt{ALFWorld} and \texttt{SearchQA} we follow the OOD splits defined in their original work.
 For \texttt{BFCLv3} the in-domain setting is multi-turn \textit{base}; OOD settings are averaged over multi-turn \textit{missing function}, \textit{missing argument}, and \textit{long context}.

 The results of our trained models are shown in Table~\ref{tab:ood-eval}, from which we can make the following observations.
 OOD scores drop relative to in-domain across all tasks, yet early experience consistently recovers a substantial portion of the gap.
-In several cases, the relative gains are larger than in-domain (\eg, \texttt{SearchQA}), indicating that converting one’s own rollouts into supervision prepares the policy for states not covered by demonstrations.
-The method-wise pattern mirrors in-domain trends: IWM helps most where dynamics are stable (\eg, \texttt{ALFWorld}); SR is strongest when distribution shifts alter tool availability or arguments (\eg, \texttt{BFCLv3}); both IWM and SR help under retrieval shifts (\eg, \texttt{SearchQA}), for both model sizes.
+In several cases the relative gains are larger than in-domain (\eg, \texttt{SearchQA}), indicating that converting one’s own rollouts into supervision prepares the policy for states not covered by demonstrations.
+The method-wise pattern mirrors in-domain trends: IWM helps most where dynamics are stable (\eg, \texttt{ALFWorld}); SR is strongest when distribution shifts alter tool availability or arguments (\eg, \texttt{BFCLv3}); both IWM and SR help under retrieval shifts (\eg, \texttt{SearchQA}), for all model sizes.